 June - August: Paid Summer Internship placement for all C2C students in areas including business, hospitality, health sciences & medicine, technology, engineering, marketing, digital media, arts, culture, law, public safety, skilled trades and technical sciences.

 Youth are selected based on their application and merit.
 Black, Indigenous, and People of Color (BIPOC), immigrants, and LGBTQ+ youth are strongly encouraged to apply.
 We also encourage interested participants to become a member at of one of our Clubhouses and/or participate in other Enrichment programs.

-Congratulations C2C Graduates, Class of 2021
+Congratulations C2C Participants, Class of 2022

 HOW CAN YOU SUPPORT THIS PROGRAM?